 Target #1: Maintain applicant pool quality at a 4:1 ratio of applicants to fill 20 class seats.

 Analysis of results and challenges: High school and undergraduate college outreach programs help to promote the program and ensure a consistent pool of qualified applicants.
-Ongoing outreach efforts include a four-week summer high school residential program.
+Ongoing outreach efforts include a service-learning program called Health Education & Awareness through Role-modeling & Teaching that works with area high schools, STEM (Science, Technology, Engineering, and Mathematics) and EXPO days at the University of Alaska Anchorage (UAA), PreMed Advising sessions at UAA and The PreMed Summit, Alaska Interior Medical Education Summit (AIMES) conference in Fairbanks, Health Occupations Students of America (HOSA) and, a four-week summer high school residential program.
 The experience in Alaska shows a stable and consistent applicant number.

 |B: Result - Ensure program graduates practice in Alaska.|

 Target #1: Through the WWAMI program, produce physicians for Alaska practices at a rate of 65% or more.